mwln/15across/README.md

 ### builder focus to start

-- [ ] get grid working with customizeable width/heights
+- [x] get grid working with customizeable width/heights
-- [ ] let h+w be customizeable via ui numbers and/or presets
+- [x] let h+w be customizeable via ui numbers and/or presets
+- [ ] create movement with around the grid with `hjkl`
+- [ ] create modes for inserting vs. moving